 Poor penetration of forward and backward linkages in Agriculture

-Food processing units needs to have strong backward linkages with the farmers, farmer producer organizations, self-help groups, farmer’s groups etc. Further, to be able to sell its processed food, it needs to develop strong forward linkages with wholesalers, retailers, exporters etc.
+Food processing units need to have strong backward linkages with the farmers, farmer producer organizations, self-help groups, farmer groups, etc. Further, to be able to sell its processed food, it needs to develop strong forward linkages with wholesalers, retailers, exporters, etc.

-India has poor rural roads affecting timely supply of inputs and timely transfer of outputs from farms.
-In other areas regional floods, poor seed quality and inefficient farming practices, lack of cold storage and harvest spoilage cause over 30% of farmer’s produce going to waste, lack of organised retail and competing buyers thereby limiting Indian farmer’s ability to sell the surplus and commercial crops.
+India has poor rural roads affecting the timely supply of inputs and timely transfer of outputs from farms.
+In other areas regional floods, poor seed quality and inefficient farming practices, lack of cold storage, and harvest spoilage cause over 30% of farmer’s produce going to waste, lack of organized retail, and competing buyers thereby limiting Indian farmer’s ability to sell the surplus and commercial crops.

 Agriculture Price Policy

-- The agricultural price policy in India has succeeded in establishing certainty and confidence in respect of the prices of agricultural commodities through the fixation of minimum support prices by Commission for Agricultural Costs and Prices.
+- The agricultural price policy in India has succeeded in establishing certainty and confidence in respect of the prices of agricultural commodities through the fixation of minimum support prices by the Commission for Agricultural Costs and Prices (CACP).

 - But due to the variations in the degree of enforcement of procurement in different years, some degree of uncertainty and instability in prices were experienced by the Indian farmers.

-- Again raising the minimum support prices and procurement prices offered incentive to the producers to increase their production but these benefits were mostly restricted to large farmers.
-Moreover, the public distribution system in India is also subjected to various limitations such as its restricted operation in wheat and rice only, insufficient coverage of rural areas, inadequate coverage of the people lying below the poverty line and it’s too much expensiveness due to lack of targeting.
+- Again raising the minimum support prices (MSPs) and procurement prices offered incentives to the producers to increase their production but these benefits were mostly restricted to large farmers.
+Moreover, the public distribution system in India is also subjected to various limitations such as its restricted operation in wheat and rice only, insufficient coverage of rural areas, inadequate coverage of the people lying below the poverty line, and it’s too much expensiveness due to lack of targeting.

-- As argued by several economists, continuous increase in the procurement prices has resulted inflationary pressures in the economy.
-This increase in the price of food grains has also resulted in huge hardships to the rural poor consisting of marginal farmers and landless labourers who constitute the bulk of rural population.
+- As argued by several economists, a continuous increase in procurement prices has resulted in inflationary pressures in the economy.
+This increase in the price of food grains has also resulted in huge hardships to the rural poor consisting of marginal farmers and landless labourers who constitute the bulk of the rural population.